chhsdata/dataplaybook/7_resource_library.md

 <hr>
 ### <a name="strategicplan"></a>1.
 CHHS Information Strategic Plan

 [CHHS manages a diverse portfolio](http://www.chhs.ca.gov/Pages/Home.aspx "CHHS.ca.gov"){:target="_blank"} of programs and technical infrastructure that requires a complex level of management, operational capabilities and vendor support to effectively meet the expectations of its clients and stakeholders.
-Aligning the programmatic and operational strategies of the Agency and its departments is an immense undertaking, considering:
+Aligning the programmatic and operational strategies of the Agency and its Departments is an immense undertaking, considering:

 * The scope and complexity of CHHS programs and initiatives;
-* The diversity of project management and technical expertise amongst departments; and
+* The diversity of project management and technical expertise amongst Departments; and
 * The current state of the technology environment and the historical approach to siloed designs.

-The evolution of technology has provided CHHS, its departments, local government partners and providers with a unique opportunity to transform the operational paradigm from one focused on the autonomy of individual departments or programs to one governed in a way that maximizes benefit to the Agency as a community.
+The evolution of technology has provided CHHS, its Departments, local government partners and providers with a unique opportunity to transform the operational paradigm from one focused on the autonomy of individual Departments or programs to one governed in a way that maximizes benefit to the Agency as a community.
 This convergence of business and technology, when coordinated and managed appropriately, will better enable more client-centric services, more efficient programmatic execution and better fiscal responsibility.
 The Agency strives to provide a strategic direction that will evolve the manner in which stakeholders within the Agency collaborate to drive better informed investment decisions, resulting in a more effective utilization of assets and human capital.
 As the costs and risks of technology have grown, the necessity for a more effective approach to the management of these expensive and critical systems has become a focal point of both the state and the federal government.

 [Download the Strategic Plan](https://github.com/chhsdata/dataplaybook/raw/gh-pages/documents/CHHS%20Information%20Strategic%20Plan%202016.pdf "CHHS Information Strategic Plan")